secretstartups/handbook/workflow/index.html.md

 ## Retrospective Summary Experiment in FY22 Q4

-During FY22 Q4 (the 14.4, 14.5, 14.6 Retrospectives) we will conduct an expirement where we perform Retrospective Summaries at the Section level.
-Section level leaders in Product and Development are the DRIs for retrofitting the current Retrospective Summary process for their section and documenting their process for doing so.
+During FY22 Q4 (the 14.4, 14.5, 14.6 Retrospectives) we will conduct an experiment where we perform retrospective summaries at the Section level instead of an R&D-wide retrospective summary.
+Section level leaders in Product and Development are the DRIs for retrofitting the current retrospective summary process for their section and documenting their process for doing so.

 ### Experiment Hypothesis